top of page

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-As a group, we are committed to a whole organisation approach in improving our practices to combat slavery and human trafficking.
+As a group we are committed to a whole organisation approach in improving our practices to combat slavery and human trafficking.

 Our Policies on Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business and recognise our duty of care and responsibility to protect against any form of abuse within the training environment.
-We have reviewed our Safeguarding policies and procedures to assess their effectiveness in identifying, tackling, and reporting modern slavery issues.
+We have reviewed our Safeguarding policies and procedures to assess their effectiveness in identifying, tackling and reporting modern slavery issues.

-Our Safeguarding policies and procedures demonstrate our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are reported.
+Our Safeguarding policies and procedures demonstrate our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is reported.

 Training